Integral differential forms for superelliptic curves: Introduction

 Let $x\in D^\sing$ be a singular point of $D$.
 Then in an \'etale neighborhood of $x$, the divisor $D$ is given by an equation $t_1t_2=0$, where $(t_1,t_2)$ is a system of parameters for the regular point $x\in X$.
 Then (iii) means that there exist (after replacing $X$ by a sufficiently small \'etale neighborhood of $x$ and $Y$ by a connected component of the inverse image) \begin{itemize} \item positive integers $n_1,n_2$, invertible on $X$, \item roots of unity $\zeta_{n_1},\zeta_{n_2}\in\OO_X$, of order $n_1, n_2$, \item a cyclic subgroup $G=\gen{g}\subset \ZZ/n_1\ZZ\times\ZZ/n_2\ZZ$, and \item a finite covering of $X$-schemes

 \end{itemize} such that the following holds.
 The generator $g=(k_1,k_2)\in \ZZ/n_1\ZZ\times\ZZ/n_2\ZZ$ of $G$ acts on $Z/X$ via

 Moreover, $Y=Z/G$.

 It is clear that $Z$ is regular.
 Therefore, the unique point $y\in Y$ lying over $x$ is a {\em tame quotient singularity}.
 By the proof of the main result of \cite{boutot1987singularites}, tame quotient singularities are rational singularities\footnote{In \cite{boutot1987singularites} all schemes are assumed to be of finite type over a field of characteristic zero, or a localization of such schemes.
-But the proof goes through essentially unchanged in our situation.
-We will give more details on this in our companion paper \cite{CanonicalSheaf}.}.
-This concludes the proof of the theorem. \Endproof
+But the proof goes through essentially unchanged in our situation. }.
+This concludes the proof of the theorem. \end{proof}

 \begin{rem} The statement of Theorem \ref{thm:tame} applies more generally to covers of curves $\phi_K:Y_X\to X_K$ with monodromy group of order prime to the residue characteristic of $K$.
 For instance, if $Y_K$ is a smooth plane quartic that admits an action of the Klein $4$-group $V$, then $Y_K$ may be realized as a cover of the projective line with monodromy group $V$ and we have to assume that the residue characteristic of $K$ is odd.
 A classification of such curves and their stable models is given in \cite{bouw2020reduction}.
+The methods developed in our work also apply to this class of curves.
+An explicit example is worked out in \cite[Example 4.34]{kunzweiler2021thesis}.

-More generally if $Y_K$ is any smooth plane quartic and $\phi_K$ the projection to one of the coordinate axes, then we have to assume that the residue characteristic of $K$ is $\geq 5$. \end{rem}
+More generally if $Y_K$ is any smooth plane quartic and $\phi_K$ the projection to one of the coordinate axes, then Theorem \ref{thm:tame} applies if the residue characteristic of $K$ is $\geq 5$. \end{rem}

 \begin{rem} The model $Y$ from Theorem \ref{thm:tame} will in general not be regular, but the singularities that appear are rather nice.
 Apart from being rational, they are {\em toric singularities} in the sense of \cite{kato1994toric}, and are easy to resolve, see \cite[ \S 4.4.2]{halle2016neron}.
 We plan to extend our implementation to also compute regular models. \end{rem}